-These settings are propagated to Verify Timing, Verify Power and Backannotated Netlsit for you to perform Timing/Power Analysis.
+These settings are propagated to Verify Timing, Verify Power, and Backannotated Netlist for you to perform Timing/Power Analysis.

-NOTE: For SmartFusion, IGLOO, ProAsic3 and Fusion projects, The Temperature and Voltage Range tables are disabled.
-To do Timing/Power analysis with different operating conditions, invoke Designer and make the operating condition settings in the Project Settings page of Designer.
+Note: For SmartFusion, IGLOO, ProAsic3, and Fusion projects, The Temperature and Voltage Range tables are disabled.
+To perform Timing/Power analysis with different operating conditions, invoke Designer and make the operating condition settings in the Project Settings page.